|

 to supply them access to a sport a lot of them got into because

 of its independent, punk spirit.
-Whether it’s driving them
+Whether its driving them

 to a for-pay skate park, buying the latest skate paraphernalia